techgrounds/techgrounds-salmaelabdellaoui/05_AWS_II/05_1_ELB_AS.md

 ![ELB](../00_includes/05_AWS_II/10.autoscaling_III.png)
 ![ELB](../00_includes/05_AWS_II/11.autoscaling_IV.png)

-I checeks that the EC2 instances are online and that they are part of the target group for the load balancer.
+I checked that the EC2 instances are online and that they are part of the target group for the load balancer.

 ![ELB](../00_includes/05_AWS_II/12.EC2OnlineCheck.png)
 ![ELB](../00_includes/05_AWS_II/13.TargetGroupHealthy.png)